Poland to redraw media tax proposal following protests

 He claimed the proposal does not affect the small or regional media, but is directed at larger entities and “digital giants that often pay their tax dues in an unproportionate (low) way,” Mueller said.

-A junior partner in the conservative coalition said last week it would not back the proposal in its current form.
+A junior partner in the conservative coalition, the Agreement party, said last week it would not back the proposal in its current form, meaning the bill would not pass in parliament.

 Prime Minister Mateusz Morawiecki has said the new tax is going to be progressive and fair.